Sixty-eight years ago this week in 1951, life took a left turn for Epi's favorite mad scientist and electric Godfather, Les Paul

 "I built two disc machines, and I'd bop between them while I played the first part and then added the second, third, fourth, fifth parts and so on.

 " Les told Sound on Sound

 .
 "After you'd go 25, 30 dubs down, that first part got to sound pretty bad.
 So, what we did was layer the parts down in the order that would best cope with the sound deterioration.
 Instead of putting the first part on first, we might put it on last — it was all about the importance of the part we were dealing with.
 If I was beating out a drum part, a rhythm, with my hands on the guitar, that could deteriorate all it wanted and it didn't matter, and the same applied if I was just laying down some organ chords with tremolo on them."

-Les had first used this ingenious method to create his debut single for Capitol Records, "Lover," in 1948 using two cutting lathes powered by Cadillac flywheels in his garage in Hollywood.
+Les had first used this ingenious method to create his 1948 debut single for Capitol Records, "Lover," using two cutting lathes powered by Cadillac flywheels in his garage in Hollywood.
 The results were magnificent, weird, and instantly memorable.
-More singles followed as Les moved from recording to direct-to-disc to using using the new Ampex magnetic tape recorder, a gift from pal Bing Crosby, who was an early investor in the company that would soon become a ubiquitous presence in studios around the U.S.
+More singles followed as Les moved from recording to direct-to-disc to using his new Ampex magnetic tape recorder, a gift from pal Bing Crosby, who was an early investor in the company that would soon become a ubiquitous presence in studios around the U.S.

 "How High the Moon" was the culmination of Les' long desire (inspired by a critique from his Mom) to make music that sounded different

 and his decades in the business in the presence of pioneers like Charlie Christian and Django Reinhardt had convinced Les the future was not just about the song but about sound.